oddlittlebird/docs-1/docs/demos/posthog.md

 To enable PostHog analytics in your tenant:

-1. Follow the Integrate PostHog documentation for [JavaScript](https://posthog.com/docs/self-host/configure/securing-posthog) or [Node.js](https://posthog.com/docs/integrate/server/node). **``JAMES: Any specifics we need to mention here, or can they follow these steps as-is?``**
+1. Follow the Integrate PostHog documentation for [JavaScript](https://posthog.com/docs/self-host/configure/securing-posthog) or [Node.js](https://posthog.com/docs/integrate/server/node).
 2. In Macrometa GDN, log into an administrator account in the `_system` GeoFabric.
 3. Click **TENANTS** to navigate to the Tenants management page.
 4. On the **Platform Limits** tab, select the **Enable PostHog Analytics** check box.